Chronic Pancreatitis

 3) Genetic: Gene mutations: PRSS1 (cationic trypsinogen), CFTR (cystic fibrosis), SPINK1 (serine protease inhibitors), or alpha1-antitrypsin deficiency.

-Clinical Features and Natural History Top
+Clinical Features and Natural HistoryTop

 Chronic pancreatitis is an indolent condition.
 The dominant clinical features include abdominal pain (although in rare cases, particularly those of autoimmune etiology, the disease may be painless) and in more advanced disease also symptoms of exocrine and endocrine pancreatic insufficiency.

 1. Pain: Located in the epigastrium, may be referred to the back, occurs after meals or often following alcohol use.
-It may last from several hours to several days (usually <10 days) and recur with varying frequency or be constant with exacerbations.
+May last from several hours to several days (usually <10 days) and recur with varying frequency or be constant with exacerbations.
 The pain may improve or disappear with the development of exocrine insufficiency.

 2. Signs and symptoms of exocrine pancreatic insufficiency: Flatulence, sensation of epigastric distention, sometimes vomiting, chronic diarrhea (usually steatorrhea due to an impaired secretion of pancreatic lipase).
-Since meals exacerbate the symptoms, patients often limit their food intake, which together with the coexisting impaired digestion (and secondary malabsorption) and loss of appetite (frequent in alcoholism) results in body weight loss, malnutrition, or even cachexia.
+Since meals exacerbate the symptoms, patients often limit their food intake, which together with the coexisting impaired digestion (and secondary malabsorption) and loss of appetite (frequent in alcohol misuse) results in body weight loss, malnutrition, or even cachexia.

 3. Symptoms of endocrine pancreatic insufficiency: Impaired glucose tolerance or diabetes mellitus in advanced stages of chronic pancreatitis.
 Patients with diabetes are prone to hypoglycemia associated with insulin therapy and glucagon deficiency.
 In rare cases, ketoacidosis develops.